WidgetsBurritos/drupal-test-writing/README.md

 This project uses DDEV.
 Follow these [instructions for installing DDEV on your local system](https://ddev.readthedocs.io/en/stable/#installation).

+_Note: If you want to improve performance of test running on MacOS, follow the [instructions for using the new experimental mutagen functionality in Docker Desktop with DDEV](https://github.com/drud/ddev/issues/2278)._

 ## Getting Started

 1. Clone this repo locally.